harshgupta-23/Forge/README.md

 - **Python scripts only** — `run_local_python_script` runs Python only.
 PowerShell or Bash tasks need either a Python `subprocess` wrapper or a dedicated custom tool.
 - **No branching history** — history is linear (clear, undo one turn, summarise).
 There is no checkpoint system to branch from a mid-conversation state or fully restore an earlier point if a long tool chain fails deep into execution.
 - **Single user, local only** — the WebSocket sidecar runs on localhost and is designed for one active session at a time.
-- **`pip_install` requires system Python** — in the MSI build, the bundled exe cannot install packages into itself. `pip_install` finds and uses the user's system Python instead, so Python must be installed and on PATH for this tool to work.

 ---